macthange/my-web-app/README.md

 $./packer.exe build vm.pkr.hcl

-7) cd to the project dir (asg_terraform or ec2_terraform )and genrate ssh key this key will be used to access ec2instance, run ansible playbook etc.
+## cd to the project dir (asg_terraform or ec2_terraform )

+7) genrate ssh key this key will be used to access ec2instance, run ansible playbook etc.

 $ssh-keygen -f mykey